brycewray/eleventy_solo/src/posts/2019/04/why-left-ulysses.md

 Sync was stuck on my Mac's installation of Ulysses, and had been that way for days.

-{% lazypicture "iCloud_sync-save_icon_in_Ulysses_634x265.jpg", "[Screen capture from Ulysses showing iCloud icon, indicating ongoing sync" %}
+{% lazypicture "iCloud_sync-save_icon_in_Ulysses_634x265.jpg", "[Screen capture from Ulysses showing iCloud icon, indicating ongoing sync", 634, 265 %}

 <p class="lazypicturecaption">When this little cloud icon (highlighted in the yellow circle) just sits and sits and sits in the Ulysses sheet synopsis and the timestamp doesn&rsquo;t change, even though you edited this file days ago on another device—Houston, we have an iCloud&nbsp;sync&nbsp;problem.</p>